sandyg6/C-Programming/README.md

 6. To print even numbers using continue statement [code](https://github.com/sandyg6/C-Programming/blob/main/even.c)
 7. To find the factorial of a given number [code](https://github.com/sandyg6/C-Programming/blob/main/fact.c)
 8. To print the square of integers using for loop [code](https://github.com/sandyg6/C-Programming/blob/main/square.c)
+9. To find the average of positive numbers using continue statement [code](https://github.com/sandyg6/C-Programming/blob/main/navg.c)
+10. To find out the square root of the numbers [code](https://github.com/sandyg6/C-Programming/blob/main/sqrt.c)